stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/05-faults.md

 typical enterprise applications where different teams develop different microservices independently.

 Identifying this timeout mismatch is not so easy by observing the application, but is very easy when using Istio's built-in tracing capabilities.
-We will explore tracing in depth later on in this scenario.
+We will explore tracing in depth later on in this scenario and re-visit this issue.

 ## Fixing the bug
 At this point we would normally fix the problem by either increasing the `productpage` timeout or